fzw310/MAT-tracking/readme.md

  Conference on Computer Vision, 2016, pp. 445–461.

-If you use our codes, please cite our papers.
+If you use our codes, please cite our papers "MAT: Multi-Anchor Visual Tracking with Selective Search Region".

+Thanks for the open source code of UDT[1], if you use MAT_UDT, please also cite UDT[1]: